 A new official (not registered the previous year) may not officiate until he/she is completely registered.
 A returning official ("complete" the previous season) may not officiate after November 30 of the current season (expiration date on previous year's card) unless he/she is completely registered for the current season.

 Each season all officials must complete the Open Book Playing Rules Exam.
-Officials who do not receive the minimum score for the appropriate level, will be sent a retake notice and a new answer sheet.
-Only one Retake Exam per official is allowed after a seven day waiting period, and once available this retake must be completed within 30 days.
-In the event that an official fails the exam twice, he/she will become completely registered at the highest level for which the retake exam score would qualify (e.g., Level 1 =35/50 or 60/100; Level 2 =85/100; Level 3 =90/100; Level 4 =90/100).
+Officials who do not receive the minimum score for the appropriate level, will be given access to a Re-take Exam and a new answer sheet.
+An official is only allowed one Re-take Exam per year.
+The Re-take Exam is available after a seven day waiting period (from submitting the first exam), and once available this re-take must be completed within 30 days.
+In the event that an official fails the exam twice, he/she will become completely registered at the highest level for which the re-take exam score would qualify (e.g., Level 1 =35/50 or 60/100; Level 2 =80/100; Level 3 =90/100; Level 4 =90/100).

-(After one or more season(s) ungregistered or incompletely registered.)
+(After one or more season(s) unregistered or incompletely registered.)

 We are always happy to have officials return to the USA Hockey Officiating Program after some time away from the program.
 Because of your past experience with our program you may be able to register at a level higher than Level 1, depending upon the level at which you were last registered.
 As a general rule, officials may take one season off (unregistered or incomplete) without forfeiting the current level status.
 However, if an official is away (not registered or incomplete) for the previous two seasons, he/she must apply for registration one level lower (except Level 1) than that of the last season "completely registered."
 A Level 4 official who takes 3 or more seasons off will be required to return at Level 2.